scandipwa/scandipwa.github.io/docs/installation/faq.md

     ```

 > Remember, initial project setup must happen in **production**-like mode.
 Only later (on next run) you can switch to **development**.

+## ERROR: for <container> unauthorized ...

+In case issue like this is displayed, you need to login into docker-hub.
+Then docker will allow you to pull necessary images.
+See [official instruction](https://docs.docker.com/engine/reference/commandline/login/) to login.